iter8-tools/iter8/mkdocs/docs/reference/experiment.md

 | candidates | [][VersionDetail](#versiondetail) | Details of the candidate version or versions, if any. | No |

 !!! note "Number of versions"
-    `Conformance` experiments involve only a single version (baseline).
-Hence, in `Conformance` experiments, the `candidates` field of versionInfo must be omitted.
-A `Canary` experiment involves two versions, `baseline` and `candidate`.
-Hence, in `Canary` experiments, the `candidates` field must be a list of length one and must contain a single versionDetail object.[^1]
+    1. `Conformance` experiments involve only a single version (baseline).
+Hence, in these  experiments, the `candidates` field must be omitted.
+    2. `A/B` and `Canary` experiments involve two versions, a baseline and a candidate.
+Hence, the `candidates` field must be a list of length one in these experiments.
+    3. `A/B/n` experiments involve three or more versions.
+Hence, in these experiments, the `candidates` field must be of length two or more.

 ### VersionDetail